AWinterman/simple-scuttle/README.md

 See [the To Do section](#todo) for outstanding tasks.

+Check out the [demo](http://awinterman.github.io/simple-scuttle/) for some higher level discussions of this implementation.

 I recommend you at least skim the [paper][] which describes the protocol before continuing too much further.